Victoria & Albert's: Ratings

 Victoria & Albert's has received AAA's Five Diamond Award every year since 2000 and is currently one of three Florida restaurants to receive the award.
 Victoria & Albert's is also ranked as the number two fine dining restaurant in the United States by TripAdvisor, behind only Daniel in New York City.
-In February 2018, it received the prestigious Forbes Travel Guide Five-Star Award and is currently the only restaurant in the state of Florida to receive both the AAA Five Diamond and Forbes Travel Guide Five-Star awards.
+In February 2018, it received the Forbes Travel Guide Five-Star Award and is currently the only restaurant in the state of Florida to receive both the AAA Five Diamond and Forbes Travel Guide Five-Star awards.

-In 2024, the restaurant became the first Disney-owned and operated restaurant and the first restaurant located in an American theme park resort to receive a prestigious Michelin star.
+In 2024, the restaurant became the first Disney-owned and operated restaurant and the first restaurant located in an American theme park resort to receive a Michelin star.

 Important information

 As of January 2008, children under ten can no longer dine at Victoria & Albert's.
 Disney said this was done in response to diner surveys.

 Victoria & Albert's remained closed during the phased reopening of Walt Disney World as a result of the COVID-19 pandemic.
 It reopened on July 28, 2022.